warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[2hunjqendum91.jpg]]
 _The insane line to get in typically gets bashed first (not my pic)_

-However in doing so, news outlets miss the more substantive, interesting, and frankly representative things worth learning about Burning Man.
+However in doing so, news outlets miss the more substantive, interesting, and frankly representative things worth knowing about Burning Man.

 ### The more interesting elephants
 During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited: